andrewInMel/FrontEnd/README.md

 **react**

-react is both declarative & component-based library.
+react is a both declarative & component-based library.
  * `Declarative`: Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes
  * `component-based`: Build encapsulated components that manage their own state, then compose them to make complex UIs